imshubhamchavan/imshubhamchavan/README.md

 I am a frontend developer who loves react!

-* 🌍  I'm based in pune
+* 🌍  I'm based in pune, INDIA
 * ✉️  You can contact me at [imshubhamchavan@gmail.com](mailto:imshubhamchavan@gmail.com)
 * 🧠  I'm learning Next.js
 * 🤝  I'm open to collaborating on Projects